 First-time recipients should receive their benefits in approximately six to eight weeks.
 Continuing students should receive their benefits in approximately three to four weeks.
-If your program qualifies, BHA should start at the end of the first month of attending certified classes (prorated for dates attended) and the book/supply stipend ($1000/year) should arrive prorated with each semester/term, often with first BHA of the same semester/term.
-BHA rate tables (link) are updated on August 1 of each year.
-The housing allowance is paid at a percentage based on your training time.
+If your program qualifies, MHA should start at the end of the first month of attending certified classes (prorated for dates attended) and the book/supply stipend ($1000/year) should arrive prorated with each semester/term, often with first MHA of the same semester/term.
+Rates are updated on August 1 of each year.
+MHA is calculated based on zip code and at a percentage based on your training time.
 Attending classes at ½ time or less does not qualify for housing.
 For MHA amounts for each ULV site visit this link: VA Ed Benefit Comparison Tool entering University of La Verne to list all sites.